Renesas-US-Connectivity/zephyr_wifi_examples/wifi_sta_udp_client/README.rst

    #define WIFI_SSID            "TP-Link_1218"
    #define WIFI_PSK             "74512829"

+The application transmits data to a UDP server and then waits for a response.
-The application acts as a TCP echo server, transmitting any data received back to the client.
-The port number of the server is configured via the following macro:
+The address and port number of the server are configured via the following
+macros:

 .. code-block:: SERVER

+    #define SERVER_ADDR				"192.168.50.55"
     #define SERVER_PORT				53704

 Received data is printed to the console.